kbroman/Paper_SampleMixups/ReadMe.md

 ## To Do

-- R script to grab data from MPD and convert to form needed for rest of the scripts
+- Finalize R script that grabs data from MPD and convert to form needed for rest of the scripts (including creating mlratios.RData and mlratios_revised.RData)

 - Seem to rely on old annotations in some bits; fix this

-- Create zip file with all of the intermediate files (put on figshare?)

 - Do clean tests, with and without the intermediate files

-- Rename some stuff to make it cleaner?
+- R code for figures and supp'l figs: in ReadMes, explain which file is for what